Ulnar collateral ligament injury of the elbow

 Ulnar collateral ligament injuries can occur during certain activities such as overhead baseball pitching.
-Acute or chronic disruption and/or attenuation of the ulnar collateral ligament often result in medial elbow pain, valgus instability, neurologic deficiency, and impaired throwing performance.
+Acute or chronic disruption of the ulnar collateral ligament result in medial elbow pain, valgus instability, and impaired throwing performance.
 There are both non-surgical and surgical treatment options.

 Signs and symptoms

 Pain along the inside of the elbow is the main symptom of this condition.
 Throwing athletes report it occurs most often during the acceleration phase of throwing.
-Closing the hand and clenching the fist has also been shown to reproduce the painful symptoms.
-The injury is often associated with an experience of a sharp “pop” in the elbow, followed by pain during a single throw.
+The injury is often associated with an experience of a sharp "pop" in the elbow, followed by pain during a single throw.
 In addition, swelling and bruising of the elbow, loss of elbow range of motion, and a sudden decrease in throwing velocity are all common symptoms of a UCL injury.
-If the injury is less severe, pain can be minimal with complete rest.
+If the injury is less severe, pain can alleviate with complete rest.